rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/Phaser-Rewrite.md

   - [ ] Verify assets load correctly
   - [ ] Verify scene transitions work
   - [ ] Test hot reloading by making changes to scene files

+**[CHECKPOINT 3: Scene Implementation]**
+*Verification Steps:*
+1. Verify each scene loads correctly in isolation
+2. Test scene transitions between the Test and Title scenes
+3. Verify all assets are loading correctly in each scene
+4. Test hot reloading by making changes to scene files and verifying they update in real-time
+5. Check that game state is properly maintained between scene transitions
+6. Verify that all functionality from the original JavaScript implementation works in the TypeScript version

 ### Phase 4: Streamlit Integration